grantila/trace-unhandled/README.md

 `trace-unhandled` changes this.
 It keeps track of promises and when an *unhandled promise rejection* is logged, the location of both the error object **and** the promise is logged.
 This makes it a lot easier to find the bug.

-**This package is not intended to be used in production, only to aid spotting bugs**
+**This package is not intended to be used in production, only to aid locating bugs**

 # API